• Home

 Instructions

-1. Put the cooked & shredded chicken in a bowl along with the soy sauces, sugar, sesame oil and shaoxing wine.
+1. Put the cooked & shredded chicken in a bowl along with the soy sauces, sugar, sesame oil, shaoxing wine and MSG.
 Stir until the chicken is completely coated and leave to one side

 2. Slice the spring onions length ways as finely as possible and set aside.
 Cook the noodles as per the packet’s instructions – usually in boiling water for around 3 minutes.
 Drain the noodles and set aside